BESSER-PEARL/BESSER-labs/README.md

 - Place your contribution inside a clearly named folder.
 For example: `my-code-generator/`
 - Add a `README.md` inside your folder to explain the purpose of your contribution and how to use it.
 - Make sure your code is clear and well-documented.
-- Push your branch and [open a Pull Request](https://github.com/BESSER-PEARL/BESSER-labs/pulls).
+- Push your branch and [open a Pull Request](https://github.com/BESSER-PEARL/BESSER-labs/compare).

+Once you submit your contribution, the BESSER team will review your code and provide feedback or suggestions if necessary.